goFrendiAsgard/chimera-framework/web/README.md

 # Chimera Web Application

 ## Prerequisites
-In order to run this application, you need to have
+Before run the application, you need to make sure you have following softwares installed in your computer:
-* Mongodb
 * Node.Js
 * npm
-installed in your computer
+* Mongodb

 ## TODO
-* Edit `webConfig.js`, set your `mongoUrl` setting
 * Run migration by invoking `npm run-script migrate`
 * Start the server by invoking `npm start`